Zoli06/Zoli06/README.md

 - 👋 Hi, I’m @Zoli06
 - 👀 I’m interested in web developing
-- 🌱 I’m currently learning artifical intelligence and WiFi hacking <!-- - 💞️ I’m looking to collaborate on ... -->
+- 🌱 I’m currently learning GraphQL and React
+- 💞️ I’m looking to collaborate on any project by which I can learn something new
 - 📫 How to reach me: zolixvagyok@gmail.com, +36 30 293 6790